T3tsuo/PokemonUI/README.md

 # Path Correction:
 Sometimes the script will overshoot/undershoot the path the player takes.
-Setting this up will help the script correct any path it misses.
+Setting this up will help the script correct any path it misses (currently working for Ditto Farming).

 ## Setup:
 * Find the game folder (could be in Program Files, Program Files x86, etc).